variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture-for-gynecology-problems-my-gynecology-training-and-experience-.md

 While many acupuncturists might not agree with this, I've personally found that unless I tailor-make my patients their herbal prescriptions ("formulas"), then I'm less likely to get great results.

-It's becoming more and more common in modern day to use "patents", which are pre-blended mixes of herbs in pill form.&nbsp; Requiring no preparation, patents are extremely more convenient for patients and practitioners.
-They don't require extensive herbal training, since they're often used in a more western way: You have menstrual cramps, use this patent for menstrual cramps.&nbsp; But this often completely misses the underlying cause for the issue.
+It's becoming more and more common in modern day to use "patents", which are pre-blended mixes of herbs in pill form.
+Requiring no preparation, patents are extremely more convenient for patients and practitioners.
+They don't require extensive herbal training, since they're often used in a more western way: You have menstrual cramps, use this patent for menstrual cramps.
+But this often completely misses the underlying cause for the issue.

 Chinese herbalism is an insanely complex art form and science, requiring a lifetime to truly master.
-While most of my patients do get better with my customized blends, I still consider myself nowhere near mastery and dedicate much of my energy towards constantly honing my skills.&nbsp; 17 years into my herbal experience I have a grasp of its richness, yet still a lifetime of improvement ahead.
+While most of my patients do get better with my customized blends, I still consider myself nowhere near mastery and dedicate much of my energy towards constantly honing my skills.
+17 years into my herbal experience I have a grasp of its richness, yet still a lifetime of improvement ahead.

 ### Women and emotions